N-able-biz/n-phish/README.md

 ### Building From Source

-**Please note that Gophish requires Go v1.10 or above!**
+**Please note that Nphish requires Go v1.10 or above!**

-To build Gophish from source,navigate to directory `go/pkg/mod/github.com` and simply run `git clone https://github.com/N-able-biz/n-gophish`.
+To build Nphish from source,navigate to directory `go/pkg/mod/github.com` and simply run `git clone https://github.com/N-able-biz/n-gophish`.
 Then navigate into the project source directory where the **nphish.go** file is located.
 Then, run `go build nphish.go`.
 After this, you should have a binary called `nphish` in the current directory.

 The phish server and admin server needs separate installations of the same source.
+**The following changes should be done in the `config.json` file both instances separately.**

 - **Admin Instance:**
   - The admin server is available but responsibly firewalled.
   - The phish server is set to 127.0.0.1, effectively shutting it off.
   - Responsible for sending emails.
-- **Containerized Frontend Instance:**
+- **Containerized Frontend Instance(Phish instance):**
   - The admin server is set to 127.0.0.1, effectively shutting it off.
   - The phish server is available.
   - The `disable-mailer` flag is set to disable sending emails.
-    Uncomment the lines 100 and 101 in gophish.go before building binary.
+    (Uncomment the lines 100 and 101 in nphish.go before building binary.)
 - **Shared MySQL Instance:**
   - Both instances share a single MySQL instance.